Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Abstract

 \section{Abstract}

-Since the emergence of the worldwide pandemic of COVID-19, relevant research has been published at a dazzling pace, which makes it hard to follow the research in this area without dedicated efforts.
-It is practically impossible to implement this task manually due to the high volume of the relevant literature.
-Text mining has been considered to be a powerful approach to address this challenge, especially the topic modeling, a well-known unsupervised method that aims to reveal latent topics from the literature.
-However, in spite of its potential utility, the results generated from this approach are often investigated manually.
-Hence, its application to the COVID-19 literature is not straightforward and expert knowledge is needed to make meaningful interpretations.
-In order to address these challenges, we propose a novel analytical framework for effective visualization and mining of topic modeling results.
-Here we assumed that topics constituting a paper can be positioned on an interaction map, which belongs to a high-dimensional Euclidean space.
-Based on this assumption, after summarizing topics with their topic-word distributions using the biterm topic model, we mapped these latent topics on networks to visualize relationships among the topics.
-Moreover, in the proposed approach, the change of relationships among topics can be traced using a trajectory plot generated with different levels of word richness.
-These results together provide a deeply mined and intuitive representation of relationships among topics related to a specific research area.
-The application of this proposed framework to the PubMed literature shows that our approach facilitates understanding of the topics constituting the COVID-19 knowledge.
+Since the emergence of the worldwide pandemic of COVID-19, relevant research has been published at a dazzling pace, which yields an abundant amount of big data in biomedical literature.
+Due to the high volum of relevant literature, it is practically impossible to follow up the research manually.
+Topic modeling is a well-known unsupervised learning that aims to reveal latent topics from text data.
+In this paper, we propose a novel analytical framework for estimating topic interactions and effective visualization to improve topics' relationships.
+We first estimate topic-word distributions using the biterm topic model and estimate the topics' interaction based on the word distribution using the latent space item response model.
+We mapped these latent topics onto networks to visualize relationships among the topics.
+Moreover, in the proposed approach, we developed a score that is helpful in selecting meaningful words that characterize the topic.
+We figure out how topics are related by looking at how their relationships change.
+We do this with a "trajectory plot" that is made with different levels of word richness.
+These findings provide a thoroughly mined and intuitive representation of relationships between topics related to a specific research area.
+The application of this proposed framework to the PubMed literature demonstrates utility of our approach in understanding of the topic composition related to COVID-19 studies in the stage of its emergence.